 Lending is available in all markets, regardless of geography.

-Conduit loans are used for the acquisition and refinance of stabilized commercial property.
+Commercial real estate loans that can be used for the acquisition and refinance of stabilized commercial property.

 While CMBS loans are typically used for standard investment property types, special use properties can be securitized as well.